wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-connect-to-redis-using-memcache-protocol.md

 ### Add MEMCACHESHIM_REDIS_ENABLE app setting

-The last app setting is used to enable the Memcache Shim in Web Apps, which uses the REDIS_HOST and REDIS_KEY to connect to the Azure Redis Cache and forward the cache calls.
+The last app setting is used to enable the Memcache Shim in Web Apps, which will use the REDIS_HOST and REDIS_KEY to connect to the Azure Redis Cache and forward the cache calls.
 Set the key of the app setting to **MEMCACHESHIM_REDIS_ENABLE** and the value to **true**.

 ![Web App AppSetting MEMCACHESHIM_REDIS_ENABLE](./media/web-sites-connect-to-redis-using-memcache-protocol/6-azure-website-appsettings-enable-shim.png)